donavanrc/vs-gitignore/README.md

 #  Visual Studio and CMake .gitignore

-Basic .gitignore to ignore Visual Studio and CMake clusters
+Basic .gitignore to ignore Visual Studio and CMake clutter